GreenShyDude/dotfiles/nvim/installation.md

 - 1: Open with nvim the "file /lua/core/plugins.lua"
 - 2: Run Command ":source %"
 - 3: Run Command ":PackerSync"
-- 4: Run Command ":MasonInsstall --force RustAnalyzer Codelldb ts_ls lua_ls solargraph"
+- 4: Run Command ":MasonInsstall --force rust-analyzer Codelldb ts_ls lua_ls solargraph"
 ## Installation & Unistallation with Packer:
 Add/Remove in the file "/lua/core/plugins.lua" the line "use "<pluginGithubName"" and then run the the command of step 2 n 3